-Steve Job’s invention of the iPod and subsequent perfection of this device is what he has been known for throughout his career with all of his endeavors.
+Steve Job’s invention of the iPod and subsequent perfection of this device is one of the things he has been known for throughout his career with all of his endeavors.

 He takes an existing idea, in this case a portable music device, and through his relentless pursuit of perfection creates an amazing product that is both technology perfect and appeals to the masses.

 He will then take credit for the creation of the whole idea.
 But such is the vanity of a creative genius, no?